ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ```
 {: codeblock}

 You must configure VRA with BGP protocol for route advertising for the subnets to reach over the GRE tunnel.
+The ASN numbers are pre assigned in the Power Systems Virtual Servers and you cannot choose any other number.

 <!--GRE tunnel BGP ASNs are as follows: